sc13912/vmc-lattice-demo/README.md

-# Amazon VPC Lattice - Build secure multi-account multi-VPC connectivity for your applications
+# Amazon VPC Lattice Demo - Build distribued application stack using EKS, Lambda and VMware Cloud on AWS

 This repository contains example code to deploy a service to service communication using [Amazon VPC Lattice](https://aws.amazon.com/vpc/lattice/).
 You will find several applications hosted in [Amazon EKS](https://aws.amazon.com/eks/), [AWS Lambda](https://aws.amazon.com/lambda/), and an [Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html).
 You will connect them using VPC Lattice following this setup: